itcodehery/greenpulse-main/README.md

+## Won 3rd Place in the BuildWithDelhi Hackathon organized by Hive India

 GreenPulse is an innovative decentralized blogging platform dedicated to promoting eco-friendly living, sustainability, and environmental awareness.
 The project harnesses the power of the Hive blockchain to ensure secure, transparent, and tamper-proof content management, enabling users to share their ideas, tips, and experiences related to green living.

 ### Key Features and Technologies: